 - Some players might even prefer the Studio just because of the way it looks, especially the Goth version.
 One of the main appeals of the Standard is that it’s so darn pretty.
 But beauty, as they say, is in the eye of the beholder, and some players (like me) might appreciate the bare-bones look of the Studio.

 Is the Epiphone Les Paul Studio the right guitar for you?
 Heck, I don’t know.
-But if any of this made sense you might want to check one out.
+But there is a reason the Les Paul is one of the best electric guitars of all time.
+If any of this made sense you might want to check one out.
 Over the years I’ve found that the price tag alone doesn’t determine the value of a guitar.
 You might manage to grab the perfect guitar for you, and one that you stick with for years to come.

 Your Opinion on the Epiphone Les Paul Studio

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 The lp 100 is less money than the Epiphone les paul studio..

 "The neck is set and glued.
 Set necks offer greater sustain and slightly fuller, more resonant tone."

 This is a myth.
 Strats wouldn't have any sustain according to this, they have plenty of sustain.
 It comes down to the amp that gives the gain thus sustaining the notes, not the neck construction.

 Thanks for the great article - I was "blessed" with one by a friend that was selling it for a friend; but it had a broken bridge and switchnob due to being tossed around a garage and never played!
 Got it fixed right up and it sounds pretty sweet!